Personal profile

 Biography

-Matthew developed an interest in British history as an undergraduate at York and as postgraduate and ESRC postdoctoral fellow at Manchester.
-His PhD on the idea of ‘independence’ in Georgian England started out as a study in political culture, but increasingly became focused on issues of gender as he tried to understand the role of masculinity in debates about citizenship.
+Matthew developed an interest in British history as an undergraduate at York and as a postgraduate and ESRC postdoctoral fellow at Manchester.
+He lectured at the universities of Manchester and Sheffield.

 Research Interests

 Matthew built on his doctoral work by focusing upon the wider relationships between politics, war and masculinity in modern Britain.
-His first book, The Independent Man, explored the ways in which political and personal freedom were conceived of in terms of ‘manly independence’, particularly in relation to the vote.
-He examined this further in a textbook, Citizenship and Gender in Britain, 1688-1928.
+His first book, The Independent Man (2005), explored the ways in which political and personal freedom were conceived of in terms of ‘manly independence’, particularly in relation to the vote.
+He examined this further in a textbook, Citizenship and Gender in Britain, 1688-1928 (2019).

 Matthew has also worked on the social and cultural history of the military in the long eighteenth century.
-He explored the themes of gender and citizen soldiering in Embodying the Militia in Georgian England.
+He explored the themes of gender and citizen soldiering in Embodying the Militia in Georgian England (2015).
 More recently, he has focused on material culture, thinking about shoes in relation to masculinity and the body.
+His next book will be Shoes and the Georgian Man (2025).

 Supervision